The Science Behind Learning Faster

 Short naps in the afternoon can boost your brain power.
 A study by a professor of neuroscience and psychology, Matthew Walker, showed that ‘’at a cognitive level, it moves you beyond where you were before you took a nap.”

 The study looked at two groups, one of which took an afternoon nap and the other that did not.
 They were then asked to take a test later in the day, and the group that took a nap showed much better results.

-By refueling your brain with a nap, it is clear that you can learn faster and smarter, and sleeping between study sessions helps you to learn faster as well.
+By refueling your brain with a nap, it is clear that you can learn faster and smarter, and sleeping between your studies helps you to actually learn something new much faster.

 7) Test Yourself

-So, if you want to give yourself as much of an advantage as possible, testing yourself is one of the best methods.
+So, if you want to give yourself as much of an advantage as possible, testing yourself is one of the best way to learn.

 It helps you to absorb information and means you don’t have to keep re-reading the same pages again and again.
 When you test yourself, you pick out the most significant pieces of information that you think you will need to remember.

 A study by Vered Halamish and Robert Bjork (2011) found that it is more beneficial to use testing as a form of review for harder tests.
 Testing, they found, enhances subsequent recall.